zaa6/fm-qr-code/README.md

-# ENTER FRONTED MENTOR CHALLENGE NAME
+# QR CODE COMPONENT

-This is my solution to the [Enter Challage Name on Frontend Mentor](https://www.frontendmentor.io/challenges/).
+This is my solution to the [QR Code Component on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents